joematthews/extreme-angular/README.md

 - run: npm run build
 ```

 The pull request cannot be merged if there are any errors.
-The output of these workflows can from the 'Actions' tab on the github repository.
+The output of these workflows can from the 'Actions' tab on the GitHub repository.

 ## Opt-in Angular Schematics